aceerez/Dokcer-App/README.md

 #                                                                   Using the Dokcer App
 # Running the app:
 # Terminal:
-In the Main follder run the app using "python3 dockerApp.py"
+In the Main directory run the app using "python3 dockerApp.py"

 # Files manager:
 First make sure that you can run files (you can use this tutrial https://askubuntu.com/questions/761365/how-to-run-a-python-program-directly)